 We stopped in Leh town for a day to acclimatize to the altitude, before setting out to explore more remote, isolated lands.

 Winter in Leh sees few tourists.
-The streets are deserted; shops and hotels are closed with their windows covered with newspaper to protect the houses from the winter sun and cold.
+The streets are deserted; shops and hotels are closed with newspaper taped to their windows to protect them from the winter sun and cold.

 When spring comes, this town is bustling with people and vehicles.
 But in the minus ten degree cold like when I arrived, this place returns to its original state: free, wild, mysterious, sincere, rustic and full of pure vitality.